Smithfield Adoption Lawyer

 Both adoptive and biological parents may have privacy interests they want to protect.
 A closed adoption enables the identity of the birth parents to remain confidential, so the child can only access records for medical purposes.
 In an open adoption, there is free communication between all parents and the child.
 For many adoptions taking place within the family, an open adoption is appropriate.

-Using an Agency
+Using an Adoption Agency

 You may choose to go the agency route to connect you with a child in need of a home.
 There are two types of agency situations you may encounter: